kempsterrrr/kempsterrrr-xyz/content/articles/window-undefined-gatsby/index.md

 Gatsby is a static site generator.
 That means your website is generated at build time (on a server) rather than at run time (when a user requests your site in their browser).

 The error, `window undefined`, refers to the [window](https://developer.mozilla.org/en-US/docs/Web/API/Window) object which is specific to the browser environment.
-Given a Gatsby site is built ahead of time on your server and _not_ in a browser, your code does not have access to the window object when you (or your hosting provider) runs `Gatsby build`.
+Given a Gatsby site is built ahead of time on your server your code does not have access to the window object when you (or your hosting provider) runs `Gatsby build`.

 ### How do we fix it?